 For this shovel, the head can be pivoted into various different angles to account for the different needs of the user.
 This specific feature allows you to have six different angles with 30°, 45°, 60°, 115°, 135°, and 180°.

-Another benefit to this shovel is that it doesn’t sacrifice strength in order to gives consumers more viable options.
-There are also over 23 different military level tools that are included with this survival shovel as well.
+Another benefit to this shovel is that it doesn’t sacrifice strength in order to give consumers more viable options.
+There are also over 23 different military-level tools that are included with this survival shovel as well.
 Some of the more notable of the bunch are the wire cutter, magnesium rod, ax, and tactical knife.
 All you would need would be a few basic survival skills and you would be able to set out into the wilderness with just this shovel and manage to thrive.